All Episodes

 Now, if you were one of these real high-end AI experts, wouldn't you take a job and then make sure you got poached away for way more money?

-It feels like nobody should take a job and then just keep it because they're all being poached, you know, all the good ones.
+It feels like nobody should take a job and then just keep it because they're all being poached, you know, the good ones.

-So no matter what salary You negotiated or compensation, you should go there.
+So no matter what salary you negotiated or compensation, you should go there.

-Well, let me give you some advice that I've given many people, young people usually, when they're trying to figure out, ah, I wonder if I should quit my current job.
+Well, let me give you some advice that I've given many people, young people usually, when they're trying to figure out, I wonder if I should quit my current job.

-I've got this great offer, but I feel like you know, I told my current employer that I would stay here and not be a job hopper.
+I've got this great offer, but I feel like, you know, I told my current employer that I would stay here and not be a job hopper.

-So I don't know, I think I can't take that promotion and raise that other company, and then they say to me, but that's a that's the right decision, right?
+I think I can't take that promotion and raise that other company.

-I don't want to leave for money, and I look at them and say, you don't owe them a fucking thing.
+And I look at them and say, you don't owe them a fucking thing.

-Do you think they wouldn't fire you in a heartbeat if they had any good reason as in it would make more money if they fire you?
+Do you think they wouldn't fire you in a heartbeat if they had any good reason, as in it would make more money if they fire you?

 Of course they would.